This blog originally posted on July 13, 2018.

 Public Health has a role

-Of course, just as the Wild Boars had the institutional support of the Thai government and military, Public Health has a key role in bolstering community resilience.
+Of course, just as the Wild Boars had the institutional support of the Thai government and military, Public Health has a key role in bolstering community resilience (search “resilience” on our blog to learn more about what we’re doing).
 Healthy communities are more resilient communities.
-In an upcoming blog piece, I’ll share some of the specific work our department is doing to strengthen community resilience for disasters and emergencies.

 Originally posted on July 13, 2018.